MatrixEditor/caterpillar/docs/sphinx/source/reference/operators.rst

 .. function:: sequence.__add__(self, sequence)
               sequence.__iadd__(self, sequence)

     Called to *import* all fields from the given sequence into this instance.
-Note that the fields will be added to the *end* of the current field list.
+This mutates the left-hand sequence and adds non-duplicate fields to the *end* of the current field list.

     >>> seq = Sequence({"a": uint8}) + Sequence({"b": uint8})

 .. function:: sequence.__sub__(self, sequence)
               sequence.__isub__(self, sequence)

-    Invoked to remove all fields in this sequence that are also stored in the given sequence.
-This operation does not alter the used model but only affects the internal model representation.
+    Invoked to remove all fields in this sequence with names that are also stored in the given sequence.
+This mutates the left-hand sequence.
+The original model object is not rewritten;
+    only the processed internal representation is changed.

     >>> seq = Sequence({"a": uint8, "b": uint8}) - Sequence({"b": uint8})

+.. function:: sequence.merged(self, *sequences)

+    Returns a new :class:`~caterpillar.model.Sequence` containing cloned field wrappers from this sequence and all provided sequences.
+Unlike ``+``, this does not mutate any operand.
+Duplicate field names from later sequences replace earlier ones in-place in the returned sequence.

+    >>> seq = Sequence({"a": uint8}).merged(Sequence({"b": uint8}))

+.. function:: sequence.without(self, *sequences)

+    Returns a new :class:`~caterpillar.model.Sequence` with fields removed by name, leaving the original sequence unchanged.

+    >>> seq = Sequence({"a": uint8, "b": uint8}).without(Sequence({"b": uint8}))

 Context specific operations
 ---------------------------